silderan/ESP32SimpleSerialCommandParser/README.md

 ## How to use.
 First and only once, download the library zip and import with Arduino IDE.
+Also, you need another (fool) library where I put some handly functions because I'm lazy to copy them all times.
+Its https://github.com/silderan/ESP32SilderanUtils

 Then, include header:
 #include <SimpleSerialCommandParser.h>